nissimguez2-maker/PolyGuez/README.md

 - limit: The number of markets to retrieve (default: 5).
 - sort_by: The sorting criterion, either volume (default) or another valid attribute.

+Some commonly used commands are:

+- `get-all-markets` – list tradable markets, optionally limited and sorted by spread.
+- `get-all-events` – list tradable events, sorted by number of markets.
+- `get-relevant-news` – fetch recent news articles for a given keyword string.
+- `run-autonomous-trader` – run the autonomous trading strategy that evaluates markets and prepares a trade.

 # Contributing